 Davidson Academy’s Unique Teaching Methods

-The Academy’s teaching methods focus on thinking skills and a sincere regard for the uniqueness of each individual learner.
+The Academy’s teaching methods and curriculum focuses on critical thinking skills and has sincere regard for the unique needs of individual learners.
 The faculty and staff at our middle and high school are well versed in the needs of profoundly gifted students and every aspect of the Davidson Academy experience is molded to fit those needs.

 Since students of high ability are homogeneously grouped, instructors are able to teach classes at very advanced levels and use methods that provoke understanding, thought and debate.
 Instructor selection is based upon a combination of traits which include professional qualifications, sincere warmth, passion and ingenuity.

 - We are committed to building a rigorous curriculum suited to the needs of profoundly gifted learners.

 - We create dynamic classes that focus on higher-order thinking skills, challenging students to think creatively and critically and express themselves effectively.

 - We offer students access to experiential opportunities outside of the classroom.